-2.2 Plan Overview
+2.2.2 Plan Overview

 GNI's NDP provides a view of how the gas network may develop over a ten-year period.
-It is based on current supply and demand for gas, as well as projections for growth in gas consumption and development of infrastructure.
+It is based on current supply and demand for gas, as well as projections for growth in gas consumption and development of infrastructure over the time period of the plan.

-The purpose of the NDP is to assess the gas network's capacity based on existing and forecast supply and demand in order to guarantee the adequacy of the gas transportation system and security of supply.
+The purpose of the NDP is to assess the gas network's capacity based on existing and forecast supply and demand in order to guarantee the adequacy of the gas transmission system and security of supply.